FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 Refer to step 6 [in this guide](https://docs.pivotal.io/runtimes/pks/1-1/installing-nsx-t.html) for the full instructions.

+Or if you like quick lab notes go [here](https://www.definit.co.uk/2018/06/upgrading-pks-with-nsx-t-from-1-0-x-to-1-1/)

+In essence you have to set up a Super User Principal Identity that will authenticate to NSX-T using certificates.

 ## Update steps

 PKS 1.1 requires also a stemcell upgrade (requires 3586.24) so after you uploaded the PKS package you'll also have to update the stemcell: